Exclusive Private Jewish Ghetto Tour

 Let's reach one of the three gates for entering to the ancient ghetto of Venice.

-See two historic Sephardic Synagogues (from outside) and hear the stories behind these must-see buildings.
+See two historic Sephardic Synagogues and hear the stories behind these must-see buildings.
 The other three Synagogues are located on the Ghetto Novo (the oldest area of the ghetto of Venice)

 We will wander through the oldest Jewish Ghetto in the world.
 Hear local stories and find out how these Venetians lived under oppression Find out about and view Stolpersteine (stumbling blocks) of the area, as I explain how the Holocaust has left a deep mark on Venice.
 We will speak about the incredible people used to live here and you will discover the links to the history of nowadays.

-We will see (from outside) three ancient sinagogues and the holocaust monuments, special wells and the Chabad of Venice
+We will see (from ouside) three ancient synagogues and the Holocaust monuments, special wells and the Chabad of Venice.
+If you want to add the visit to the synagogues please contact me.

-We say goodbye and end our tour in a beloved part of Venice, the beautiful fondamenta degli Ormesini.
-Now we can unwind and enjoy a glass of the best Venetian wine as locals do! (it can be the best coffee or 1 gelato scoop according to the age and season)
+We say goodbye and end our tour in a beloved part of Venice and of the local Cannaregio district.
+Now we can unwind and enjoy Venice!

 Final stop, it is time to say goodbye.